Visual Bird Deterrents

 How to Scare Birds Away For Good

-Bird scaring devices stop birds from roosting and can be ineffective if used incorrectly (have you seen a picture of a plastic owl decoy covered in bird feces with a pigeon on its head?).
-Pest control professionals know that visual bird deterrents are only successful when they create so much fear that pest birds are frightened birds and are willing to leave behind any food, water, or protection found on the site.
-Scaring birds off can range from easy (a flock of starlings) to difficult (a woodpecker in established territory).
+Bird scaring devices stop birds from roosting but can be ineffective if used incorrectly (have you seen a picture of a plastic owl decoy covered in bird feces with a pigeon on its head?).
+Pest control professionals know that visual bird deterrents are successful only when they create so much fear that pest birds become frightened birds and are willing to flee the area and leave behind any food, water, or protection found on the site.
+Scaring birds off can range from easy (a flock of starlings) to difficult (a woodpecker in an established territory).
 Established birds will fight much harder to stay at a site than newcomers.
 Scare tactics and visual deterrents should be used as soon as possible after pest birds arrive at a site.
 Remove all food and water sources in the area to maximize success.
 Scare devices by themselves are not a substitute for exclusion techniques or products.
-In high pressure areas that offer attractive habit and abundant food and water, visual deterrents can be used together with exclusion products to scare birds away and keep them off your property for the long term.
+In high-pressure areas that offer attractive habitats and abundant food and water, visual bird deterrents are ideal when used together with exclusion products to scare birds away and keep them off your property for the long term.
 This, again, is how to get rid of birds.